-The book will be available in October, 2020.
-Save 10% when you reserve your copy by October 1!
+The book will be available in November, 2020.
+SAVE 10% when you reserve your copy by November 1st!

 A portion of book sale proceeds will support the unique Joseph M. Overfield Memorial Baseball, Softball and Mentoring Program, a collaboration with Omega Mentoring and the Willie "Hutch" Jones Education and Sports Program at the Johnnie B. Wiley Amateur Athletic Sports Pavilion.!

 My dad, Joe Overfield, who in his spare time became a nationally recognized authority on Buffalo's rich baseball history, wrote many dozens of articles and reviews, but his masterpiece, the publication of which he was most proud, was The 100 Seasons of Buffalo Baseball.
 Published in 1985, this 300-page book included capsule summaries of each and every Bisons season from 1877 to 1984, profiles of several all-time great Buffalo players, and a number of short pieces on Buffalo's place in baseball history.
 It concluded with statistical summaries (games played, batting averages, home runs, won-lost records for pitchers) for every player who wore the Buffalo uniform.
 It was the product of endless hours of gathering information from old baseball guides and newspapers.
 It was published locally and sold well.